Eric Smidt: Philanthropy

 In 2016, the National Coalition for Homeless Veterans honored Harbor Freight Tools with its Outstanding Corporate Partner Award in recognition of the company's support for homeless veterans.

-Under Smidt's leadership, Harbor Freight Tools has supported excellence in Career Technical Education to benefit teachers and students, providing donations to vocational classrooms via Donors Choose, to the Urban Assembly School for Green Careers in New York City, and Domus Academy's Work and Learn Program in Stamford, Connecticut.
-Additionally, new auto lifts were purchased for CEC Middle College in Denver, Colorado.

-To help fund disaster relief efforts across the country, Smidt, on behalf of Harbor Freight Tools, made a $250,000 donation to the American Red Cross.
+To help fund disaster relief efforts across the country, The Smidt Foundation makes an annual $250,000 donation to the American Red Cross.

 Smidt reportedly contributed $350,000 to support Mayor Eric Garcetti's effort to help Los Angeles secure the 2024 Olympic Games.

-On February 14, 2018, The Smidt Foundation made a $50 million gift to Cedars-Sinai Medical Center to establish the Smidt Heart Institute.
+On February 14, 2018, Eric and Susan Smidt, along with The Smidt Foundation, made a $50 million gift to Cedars-Sinai Medical Center to establish the Smidt Heart Institute.
 This gift, the largest single donation then received by Cedars-Sinai, was earmarked to fund cardiovascular disease and cardiology research efforts.
 "It's important to support outstanding local institutions, and we want to help amplify Cedars-Sinai's impact on human health and wellbeing here and far beyond Los Angeles.
 We are humbled to play a role in their long tradition of savings lives and serving our community," said Eric Smidt in a press release.

-On March 22, 2020, Eric Smidt directed Harbor Freight to donate its entire supply of N95 masks, Face shields, and 5/7 mil Nitrile gloves to hospitals with a 24-hour emergency room.
+On March 22, 2020, Smidt directed Harbor Freight to donate its entire supply of N95 masks, Face shields, and 5/7 mil Nitrile gloves to hospitals with a 24-hour emergency room.

 In June 2022, Eric & Susan Smidt donated $5 million to the Holocaust Museum LA, which will allow the museum to double its campus in Pan Pacific Park.

+As of 2025, The Smidt Foundation has given more than $10 million to teachers and their programs through the Harbor Freight Tools for Schools Prize for Teaching Excellence.

 Personal life

 Smidt is a collector of modern art and serves on the board of the Los Angeles County Museum of Art.

 Smidt is a prominent Los Angeles Democrat who has hosted fundraiser dinners for both Bill and Hillary Clinton.
 He is a friend of former Mayor of Los Angeles Antonio Villaraigosa, and he helped pay down the Mayor's ethics fines.
 On March 4, 2013, LA Weekly reported that Smidt donated $50,000 to the Coalition for School Reform to elect Kate Anderson and Antonio Sanchez to the LAUSD Board of Education and to re-elect incumbent Monica Garcia.
 He contributed $114,300 to Democratic campaigns in 2012.

 In 2010, Smidt was sued by his parents for "looting" Harbor Freight Tools.
-In 2022, Smidt purchased a $350-million megayacht.
+In 2022, Smidt purchased a $350-million megayacht called Infinity.